spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 #### Enter Spectro Cloud  Management Information:

+* Copy and past the instructions above to your terminal with docker.
+Upon execcution provide the following:
+* Install Type: Choose either Private Cloud Gateway or Self Hosted Enterprise Cluster.
+You may change your selection with the up or down keys.
+* Cloud Type: MaaS.
+* Input the name you wish to use for your Private Cloud Gateway.
-* Spectro Cloud Console - Management Console endpoint e.g. https://console.spectrocloud.com
+* Enter the Spectro Cloud Console endpoint e.g. https://customername.console.spectrocloud.com
-* Spectro Cloud Username - Login email address e.g. user1@company.com
+* Enter your Spectro Cloud Username - Login email address e.g. user1@company.com.
-* Spectro Cloud Password - The login password
+* Enter your Spectro Cloud Password - The login password.
-* Private Cloud Gateway pairing code: The unique authentication code generated in the previous step.
+* Enter the Private Cloud Gateway pairing code generated from the Spectro Cloud Palette UI.
+For more info, please see the “Generate gateway config” section of this document.

 #### Enter Environment Configuration:

-* HTTPS Proxy (--https_proxy):
+* HTTPS Proxy (--https_proxy): leave blank unless an HTTPS Proxy is used.

-The endpoint for the HTTPS proxy server.
 This setting will be propagated to all the nodes launched in the proxy network. e.g., http://USERNAME:PASSWORD@PROXYIP:PROXYPORT

-* HTTP Proxy(--http_proxy):
+* HTTP Proxy(--http_proxy): leave blank unless an HTTP Proxy is used.
-The endpoint for the HTTP proxy server.
 This setting will be propagated to all the nodes launched in the proxy network. e.g., http://USERNAME:PASSWORD@PROXYIP:PROXYPORT

-* No Proxy(--no_proxy):
+* No Proxy(--no_proxy): default is blank.
 A comma-separated list of local network CIDRs, hostnames, domain names that should be excluded from proxying.
 This setting will be propagated to all the nodes to bypass the proxy server. e.g., maas.company.com,10.10.0.0/16

 * Pod CIDR (--pod_cidr):